ankitprasad2005/defdrive/README.md

 - `POST /api/links`: Create a one-time use link.
 - `GET /api/links/:id`: Retrieve a specific link by ID.
 - `DELETE /api/links/:id`: Delete a specific link by ID.
+- `POST /api/accesses`: Create a new access record with optional one-time use, subnet restriction, and public IP restriction.
+- `PUT /api/accesses/:accessID`: Update an existing access record with optional one-time use, subnet restriction, and public IP restriction.

 ## Data Base (Models)
 <p align="center">